 - New Student - Person who has never attended East Los Angeles College.

-- Returning Student - Person who has previously attended East Los Angeles College but has not attended the last two regular semesters.
+- Returning Student - Person who has previously attended East Los Angeles College or any other LACCD college but has not attended the last two regular semesters.
 (Spring and Fall).

-- Continuing Student - Person who has attended East Los Angeles College within the last two semesters.
+- Continuing Student - Person who has attended East Los Angeles or any other LACCD College within the last two semesters.

 - Online - You may apply on-line at CCCAPPLY